pH7Software/pH7-Social-Dating-CMS/README.md

 * Beautiful Code: Very thoroughly commented about what's happening throughout the PHP code, beautiful indentation and very readable, even for non-programmers
 * Everyone can easily contribute to this great innovative project with our [GitHub repository](http://github.com/pH7Software/pH7-Social-Dating-CMS)

+**It's not a hazard that pH7CMS is considered to be the first choice for creating enterprise level Dating Apps/Service or Social Networking Sites**

+*If you need, [here is some features](http://ph7cms.com/social-dating-features/) included in pH7CMS (and obviously in [pH7CMS Pro](http://ph7cms.com/pro/) as well) that may interest you!*

 ## Help Us to Grow Up